braze-inc/braze-docs/_docs/_hidden/private_betas/phone_number_capture.md

 ![][img3]{: style="max-width:40%"}

 From the side menu, specify which subscription group this template will collect phone numbers for.
-As a best practice, you should use a new form to get the user’s consent for each subscription group.
+To adhere to compliance best practices, you can only collect consent to one subscription group per Phone Number Capture form.
+However, you can use multiple forms to collect consent for other subscription groups if desired.

 ![][img4]{: style="max-width:40%"}

 By default, we collect numbers globally, however you can limit the number of countries to collect numbers from.
+This is helpful if you intend to only message users who have phone numbers in specific countries, and can assist with list cleanliness.
 To do so, turn off **Collect numbers from all countries** and use the dropdown to select specific countries.
 Your users will only be able to select countries that you have explicitly added.

 ![][img5]{: style="max-width:40%"}